-AA 01424 CONTEMPORARY AFROCENTRIC APPROACHES TO BIBLICAL INTERPRETATION
+CONTEMPORARY AFROCENTRIC APPROACHES AA 01424 3 hrs.
+TO BIBLICAL INTERPRETATION

 This course is designed to familiarize students with the variety of approaches to exploring scripture currently being utilized by Black academic biblical scholars on the continent and in the US as well as to ways in which the Black Church and Black popular culture engage the biblical text.
 (See OT 01424 or CM 01424)